Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 The recovery pallet can be forked and extended to manage recovery option changes by the user e.g. add/remove a friend or recovery item without whithout a complete recovery reset.

-A signature generated with a dedicated  NFC smartcard could later be used in the future for power user or corporate/enterprises.
+A dedicated  NFC smartcard could be used for power users or corporates/enterprises.

->Such smartcards shipped to the user can also be used to enable multi-signature transactions.
+>Such smartcards can also be used for multi-signature transactions.

-When using payment cards as a NFC devices.
-Users can complete instead a small transaction with ZKP to ensure the pseudonymity of the user during the recovery set-up and initiation.

-> upon reception of a notification regarding an initiated recovery the user will be able to approve or reject the recovery during a defined period before the vouch_recovery is sent.
+> Upon reception of a notification regarding an initiated recovery the user will be able to approve or reject the recovery during a defined period before the vouch_recovery is sent.

 ### Ecosystem Fit